XuQianJin-Stars/morax/morax-rpc/README.md

 This module contains an Actor Model based network and RPC implementation derived by Spark's implementations, from its "spark-network-common" module, and "rpc" package under the "core" module.

 The baseline version is Spark 76a32d3df0fe8e857221662657936e5ae336d3ee.
-To simplify conveying licenses, all the commits after {placeholder} are made independently unless explict noted.
+To simplify conveying licenses, all the commits after 166eae8575daea55ef98c74aa6e528ee18bea215 are made independently unless explict noted.

 Besides porting the Scala RPC code into Java code, here are other significant modifications or notes: